playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 <iframe src="https://stackblitz.com/edit/react-use-imperative-handle-demo-post?ctl=1&embed=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-> If you look in the console, you'll find the `console.log` has ran when `focus()` was ran!
+> If you look in the console, you'll find the `console.log` has run when `focus()` ran!

 As you can, `useImperativeHandle` can be used in combination with `forwardRef` to maximize the natural look-and-feel of the component's API.

-However, be warned that if you look to suppliment the native APIs with your own, that only properties and methods returned in second param are set to ref.
+However, be warned that if you look to supplement the native APIs with your own, only properties and methods returned in the second param are set to ref.
 That means that if you now run:

 ```jsx
   React.useEffect(() => {